 I want to sell OpenStack "stuff" to as many people as possible and make lots of money.
 No really.

-After 20+ years’ experience in ICT, I embraced OpenStack in my home country, Australia, and became passionate about it recognising it's immense potential the world over.
+After 20+ years’ experience in deep technical roles, I embraced OpenStack in my home country, Australia, and became passionate about it recognising it's immense potential the world over.
 I soon recognised however, that the Australian OpenStack community needed a real boost.
-So in 2011 I founded the Australian OpenStack User Group (AOSUG).
-The response has been fantastic and the group continues to grow across the country.
-While much of my time has been spent nurturing the OpenStack community in Australia, I have been actively supporting the growth of the Indian OpenStack community spending time in India promoting and speaking about OpenStack, and I actively take part in meetups online around the world whenever possible.
+So a little more than 3 years ago I founded the Australian OpenStack User Group (AOSUG).
+The response has been fantastic, and we have grown to over 850 members in that 3 years.
+While much of my time has been spent nurturing the OpenStack community in Australia, I have been actively supporting the growth of the Indian OpenStack community.
+I've spent time in India promoting and speaking about OpenStack, and I actively take part in meetups online around the world whenever possible.

-I am deeply humble for the opportunity to represent the community builders, operators and end users of OpenStack on the BoD – everyone and especially the people who DON'T write software but still have lots to offer.
+I am deeply humble for the opportunity to represent the community builders, operators, developers and end users of OpenStack on the Board – everyone, including the people who don’t write the code, but still have lots to offer.
 I plan on continuing to work to promote OpenStack in every possible way, so that it becomes ubiquitous and full-featured, while remaining, most importantly, truly open.

 My twitter is @tristangoode and I also quite like beer, I'm Australian!